nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > One strength of Priority Matrix is that it offers a cloud-based synchronization of data, allowing for data management across multiple devices.

 > One improvement for Priority Matrix is that it could make its UI more aesthetically pleasing.

+Any.Do : SWOT

+>Any.Do is a cross platform task managment application that categorises the tasks in terms of when they need to be done.
+The tasks can also be further categorised into custom categories that can also be shared with friends and family.
+The application has a very simple and intuitive UI with words of encouragement when tasks are cleared.

+>However, the application does not provide the option to mark a task with a priority level.
+This means that it would be difficult the important tasks from the trivial tasks at a glance.
+Furthermore, tasks are not sorted in date order, tasks that are more recent may be pushed below tasks that are dated relatively later.